GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Stream/Salsa20.md

 ### Comments

-One can visualize a double round as modifying the columns of the input in parallet, and then modifying the rows in parallel.
+One can visualize a double round as modifying the columns of the input in parallel, and then modifying the rows in parallel.
 Each word is modified twice.

 ## 7 The littleendian function